• Skip to primary navigation

 • Bake the chicken in the center of the oven for 30 minutes.
 Increase the heat of the oven to 425F and move the oven rack up one spot then bake for an additional 25-30 minutes or until brown and crispy.
 Chicken is cooked through when an internal temperature of 165F is reached.

-4. Storage Store these in an air tight container in the refrigerator for up to one week.
+2. Storage Store these in an air tight container in the refrigerator for up to 4 days.

 Servings: 8